 99. Old Cutler Trail – Bike under the Banyan trees on this paved bike path which will take you through some of Miami’s most charming neighborhoods

 100. Visit Everglades National Park – The Everglades are a protected natural habitat and UNESCO World Heritage site, spanning 1.5 million acres featuring shallow bays, mangroves, and lush swamps.
 There are plenty of things to do in and around the Everglades, from canoeing to camping to biking the Shark Valley trail with plenty of opportunities to spot alligators and other local wildlife.

 101. Airboat Ride through the Everglades – While you’re in the Everglades, check out Everglades Safari Park.
 Hands down one of the most exciting ways to experience the Everglades.
 Take an airboat tour or catch a live alligator show … if you dare!

-So there you have it, only 101 things that you MUST do while in Miami.
-Take a look at this list of top Miami attractions, go ahead, book an excursion, or two!
+So there you have it, only 101 things you MUST do while in Miami.
+Look at this list of top Miami attractions, go ahead, and book an excursion or two!